 Hebrews 6:1-8 (Aramaic Peshitta, Lamsa)

-1 “Because of this, we should leave the starting point of the word of Christ and we should come to maturity.
-Or will you again lay another foundation for repentance from dead works and for the faith that is in God 2 and for the doctrine of baptisms and of the laying on of hands and for the resurrection from the dead and for eternal judgement?
-3 If the LORD permits, we will do this.
-4 But they are not able, those who once have gone down into baptism and have tasted the gift that is from heaven and have received the Holy Spirit 5 and have tasted the good word of God and the power of the age that is to come, 6 to sin again and to be renewed to repentance from the beginning and to crucify to disparage the Son of God from the beginning.
-7 For the earth, which drinks the rain that comes to it many times and produces the green herb that is useful to those because of whom it was cultivated, receives a blessing from God.
-8 But if it produces thorn and thistles, it is rejected and is not far away from a curse, but rather its end is fire.
+1 Therefore, let us leave the elementary word of Christ, and let us go on to perfection.
+Why do you again lay another foundation for the repentance from past deeds and for faith in God?
+2 And for the doctrine of baptisms and for the laying on of hands and for the resurrection of the dead and for eternal judgment?
+3 If the Lord permits, this we will do.
+4 But this is impossible for those who have once been baptized 5 and have tasted of the gift from heaven and have received the Holy Spirit, and have tasted the good word of God and the powers of the world to come, 6 For, for them to sin again and be renewed again by repentance, they crucify the Son of God a second time and put him to open shame.
+7 For the earth which drinks in the rain that falls abundantly on it, and brings forth herbs useful to those for whom it is cultivated, receives blessing from God; 8 But if it should produce thorns and briers it is rejected and not far from being condemned; and at the end this crop will be burned up.

 Part 1, Prelude to the Ministry